mandb/vanity_gpg/README.md

 Issues
 --------
-On systems that do not have enough system entropy, you can try this:
+On systems that do not have enough system entropy, you can try this ([warning about entropy shortcuts](http://www.philandstuff.com/2013/03/14/why-does-gpg-need-so-much-entropy.html)):

     apt-get install -y rng-tools
     sudo /usr/sbin/rngd -r /dev/urandom